den-materials/mongo-intro/readme.md

 #### The Document *_id*

-The *_id* is a special field represents the document's _primary key_ and will always be listed as the first field.
+The *_id* is a special field that represents the document's _primary key_ and will always be listed as the first field.
 It must be unique.

 We can explicitly set the *_id* like this: